flcdrg/JsonToEnvironmentConverter/README.md

 # JsonToEnvironmentConverter

-Web app that provides conversion from JSON to environment
+Web app that converts JSON to equivalent environment variables

+Use the app at [https://jsontoenvironmentconverter.azurewebsites.net/](https://jsontoenvironmentconverter.azurewebsites.net/)